brikis98/devops-book/ch1/ec2-user-data-script/README.md

 * `user-data.sh`: A script that you can copy into the user data of an EC2 instance to get that instance to run a simple Node.js "Hello, World" server on port 80.

-For more information, see Chapter 1, "How to Deploy Your App", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+For more information, see Chapter 1, "An Introduction to DevOps and Software Delivery", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.

 > [!IMPORTANT]
 > This repo contains example code for learning and experimenting only, in conjunction with the book and blog post